hpcleuven/VscDocumentation/source/leuven/wice_2_rocky9.rst

 * ``rocky9_icelake`` allows you to use up to 12 Icelake nodes
 * ``rocky9_sapphirerapids`` allows you to use up to 12 Sapphire Rapids nodes
 * ``rocky9_a100`` allows you to use one A100 GPU node

-* no reservation is already created for the H100 GPU nodes
+Note that we do not plan to reserve H100 GPU nodes for piloting.

 .. _how_to_prepare: